 - 1 1/2 cups pumpkin puree

 - 1/2 teaspoon salt

 Make the crust:

-- Melt 2 tablespoon of butter.
+- Melt 2 tablespoons of butter.

 - Using a pastry brush, lightly brush the bottom and sides of the pan with the melted butter.